 [Watch related FOX 8 News coverage in the player above.]

-Starting June 1, the rate they’ll be paying for the electricity generation supply portion of their bill will more than double, going from just under 6 cents to more than 12 cents per kilowatt hour.
+The rate for the electricity generation supply portion of FirstEnergy customers’ bills was expected to more than double starting June 1, going from just under 6 cents to more than 12 cents per kilowatt hour.

 Here are FirstEnergy companies’ rates per kilowatt-hour effective June 1: